undreamai/LLMUnity/README.md

         // set the LLM object that handles the model llmAgent.llm = llm;
         // set the character prompt
-        llmAgent.SetPrompt("A chat between a curious human and an artificial intelligence assistant.");
+        llmAgent.systemPrompt = "A chat between a curious human and an artificial intelligence assistant.";
         // set the AI and player name
         llmAgent.assistantRole = "AI";
         llmAgent.userRole = "Human";
-        // optional: set streaming to false to get the complete result in one go
-        // llmAgent.stream = true;
         // optional: set a save path
-        // llmAgent.save = "AICharacter1";
+        llmAgent.save = "AICharacter1.json";
-        // optional: enable the save cache to avoid recomputation when loading a save file (requires ~100 MB)
-        // llmAgent.saveCache = true;
         // optional: set a grammar
-        // await llmAgent.SetGrammar("json.gbnf");
+        llmAgent.grammar = "your grammar here";

         // re-enable gameObject
         gameObject.SetActive(true);